 Here is a snapshot of the year-over-year growth of the WLI rather than ECRI's previously favored method of calculating the WLIg series from the underlying WLI (see the endnote below).
 Specifically, the chart immediately below is the year-over-year change in the 4-week moving average of the WLI.
 The red dots highlight the YoY value for the month when recessions began.

-The WLI YoY is at 10.16%, down from last week.
-The latest level is higher than at the start of all of the last eight recessions.
+The WLI YoY is at -4.92%, down slightly from last week.
+The latest level is higher than at the start of two of the last eight recessions.